ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 4.md

 ### Character Functions

 Character functions return either character or numeric values.
-They can be classified into two types depending on which kind of data they return
+They can be classified into two types depending on which kind of data they return.

 - ##### Character functions that return character data